 Some PRV’s rely on “sticktion”; the friction between its parts, to generate enough internal resistance to keep the PRV from cracking open to vent air.
 Other PRV’s have an internal spring performing the same task.

-In both cases when the pressure inside the tank reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the “sticktion” or the spring pressure, forcing the piston out, and opening the flow path from the air tank to atmosphere, venting over pressure.
+In both cases when the pressure inside the tank reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the “sticktion” or the spring pressure, forcing the piston out, and opening the flow path from the air tank to the atmosphere, venting overpressure.

 Check the PRV regularly.
-Give the ring a pull to make sure it releases easily and air flow.
-Push the ring and piston back in and pull it out a couple of times, then push back in when test PRV test is complete.
-I prefer wearing gloves and air defenders when I do this.
+Give the ring a pull to make sure it releases easily and air flows sufficiently.
+Push the ring and piston back in and pull it out a couple of times, then push back in when the PRV test is complete.
+I would recommend wearing gloves and air defenders when doing this.